ibm-cloud-docs/ibm-cloud-provider-for-terraform/combine-tim-modules-ai.md

 In this step, you will build the **main Terraform configuration** that defines all the infrastructure components required to deploy the Loan Risk AI Agents application.
 The `main.tf` file orchestrates `resource groups`, `Code Engine project`, `secrets`, `builds`, `kms`, `cos` and the `application deployment`.
 All resources will use a **consistent naming prefix** (`${var.prefix}-`) to prevent naming conflicts and maintain uniformity across the deployment.

 ### Create a Resource Group (Foundation)
-{: #tim-create-resource-group}
+{: #secureai_create-resource-group}
 {: step}

 A **resource group** is a logical container for IBM Cloud resources used for organization, IAM access control, and lifecycle management.
 This module typically acts as the **root dependency** for all other modules.

 Add the following code to your `main.tf` file: